liamstewart23/brotato-PartyPack/README.md

 </p>

 # Brotato: Papi's Party Pack Mod
 This chaotic content pack adds dozens of new items and weapons to [Brotato](https://store.steampowered.com/app/1942280/Brotato/) inspired by everyday objects and meme energy.
-From grandma’s purse to foam fingers, the Papi Party Pack brings humor, variety, and fun to your next run!
+From grandma’s purse to foam fingers, Papi Party Pack brings humour, variety, and fun to your next run!

 Because who doesn’t want to fight aliens with a foam finger and grandma’s purse?